bfarmilo/ptab-server/README.md

 # PTAB Server

-An API endpoint which acts as middleware between a Redis store of PTAB IPR data and the ptab-analysis client.
+An API endpoint which acts as middleware between a MongoDB store of PTAB IPR data (with a Redis cache) and the ptab-analysis client.

 ## Table of Contents